-whole domain.
-Note, however, that inside the coverage area not all trajectories are properly represented by the model (Fig. 9).
-The assimilation of HFR data along with GO further increases the skill score.
-The improvement is particularly significant inside the HFR domain, where most of the trajectories have positive SS.
-TOT has the best results among the model experiments, with a mean value of 0.41 inside the coverage area, which in comparison to is better than RAD (0.36) is a clear improvement.
-Outside of .
-Outside the coverage area all data assimilative data-assimilative simulations lead to similar results, with RAD obtaining the best score (0.59) among all.
-Assimilation of HFR can increase the performance a similar performance (SS around 0.58), representing an improvement with respect to CR (SS=0.36).
-Assimilating HFR data does not lead to any significant improvement nor degradation of the model outside the coverage area or in areas with observations from a single antenna (for the case of RAD), as in the area North-West of Ibiza, as shown in Figure 9performance outside this coverage area with respect to GNR.
+trajectories have positive SS.
+TOT has the best results among the model experiments, with a mean value of 0.41 inside the coverage area, which is better than RAD (0.36).
+Outside the coverage area all data assimilative simulations lead to a similar performance (SS around 0.58), representing an improvement with respect to CR (SS = 0.36).
+Assimilating HFR data does not lead to any significant improvement nor degradation of the model performance outside this coverage area with respect to GNR.